Bikeman868/Prius/Prius.SQLite/readme.md

-# SqLite Driver for Prius
+# SQLite Driver for Prius

-Prius is an ORM for people that like stored procedures, but SqLite has no support for stored procedures, so what it this library all about?
+Prius is an ORM for people that like stored procedures, but SQLite has no support for stored procedures, so what it this library all about?

 The main advantage of stored procedures are that they are stored in the database (and can be modified independant of the application) and they are executed on the database server (which means that the data they access does not have to be transmitted over the wire).
-Since SqLite is a DLL that executes within the application, and the data is stored locally anyway, there seems to be no advantage to using stored procedures with SqLite, however...
+Since SQLite is a DLL that executes within the application, and the data is stored locally anyway, there seems to be no advantage to using stored procedures with SQLite, however...

 I started this project because I was in a position where: